-Requests - To provide copies of documents.

-Depositions - Before the hearing, a party or another person answers questions, under oath, from a party or his or her attorney.

-Interrogatories - Written questions are asked of an opposing party about the facts in the case and the answers must be sworn to under oath.

-Admissions - A party is asked to agree or disagree or say they don't know about statements of fact prepared by an opposing party.
+- Requests To provide copies of documents. - Depositions Before the hearing, a party or another person answers questions, under oath, from a party or their attorney. - Interrogatories Written questions are asked of an opposing party about the facts in the case and the answers must be sworn to under oath. - Admissions A party is asked to agree or disagree or say they don't know about statements of fact prepared by an opposing party.
 The answers must be sworn to under oath.

-If you need help understanding these procedures or if you encounter difficulty obtaining information to which you think you are entitled, you should contact an attorney or you may contact the ALJ (with a copy to the opposing party) or request the ALJ schedule a motion or prehearing to discuss the issue.
+If you need help understanding these procedures or if you encounter difficulty obtaining information to which you think you are entitled, you should contact an attorney, or you may contact the ALJ (with a copy to the opposing party) or request the ALJ schedule a motion or prehearing to discuss the issue.